elugens/hello-javascript/docs/general-javascript-questions/code-quality/coding-style.md

 ---

-### Is it okay to use long horizontal code lines or split them into separate lines?
-Give a reason why you choose your answer?
+### Should code lines in JavaScript be long and horizontal or split into separate lines?
+Provide a justification for your decision

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Professional JavaScript developers prefer separate lines because they are more readable than not.
+  <div><strong>Interview Response:</strong> Code lines in JavaScript should be split into separate lines, ideally not exceeding 80 to 100 characters.
+This improves readability, reduces horizontal scrolling, and makes the code easier to understand and maintain.
 It is also a best practice.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Proper Implementation<br /><br />